-This is often asymptomatic.
-However, the following are most common:
+Anaemia in pregnancy may be asymptomatic.
+However, the following symptoms are most common:

 - Normal MCV (76-96 fl) with low Hb is typical of pregnancy.

-Routine iron replacement is not recommended in the UK.
+Routine iron replacement in pregnancy is not recommended in the UK.

-- Women with unknown haemoglobinopathy status with a normocytic or microcytic anaemia, should start a trial of oral iron and haemoglobinopathy screening should be offered.
+- Women not known to have a previous problem who have a normocytic or microcytic anaemia, should start a trial of oral iron and haemoglobinopathy screening should be offered.

 - Non-anaemic women at increased risk of iron deficiency should have a serum ferritin checked early in pregnancy and be offered oral supplements if ferritin is low.

-- Referral to secondary care should be considered if there are significant symptoms and/or severe anaemia (Hb<70 g/dL) or late gestation (>34 weeks) or if there is failure to respond to a trial of oral iron.
+- Referral to a haematologist should be considered if there are significant symptoms and/or severe anaemia (Hb<70 g/L) or late gestation (>34 weeks) or if there is failure to respond to a trial of oral iron.